Music Friendly Communities

-- Attend a Texas Music Office sponsored Music Friendly Community workshop.
+- Host a Texas Music Office sponsored Music Friendly Community workshop.

 - Register with the Texas Music Office’s Texas Music Industry Directory.
 The liaison’s organization also signs a mutually agreed upon Memorandum of Understanding (MOU) that creates a working arrangement for the sharing of Music Directory data, and establishes protocols for keeping the directory information up to date.

 - Demonstration of partnerships with the community's music-related 501c3 nonprofits in order to foster community development.